MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-service-principals.md

  - **More restrictive permissions** can be assigned to an app.
 Typically, these permissions are restricted to only what the app needs to do, known as the *principle of least privilege*.
  - **Credentials and permissions don't change as frequently** for an app as user credentials.
 For example, when the user's responsibilities change, password requirements dictate a change, or when a user leaves the company.

 You start by creating a new app registration in your directory, which creates an associated [service principal object](/azure/active-directory/develop/developer-glossary#service-principal-object) to represent the app's identity within the directory.

-This article begins with the process of creating and managing a service principal, depending on the directory you chose for your Azure Stack Hub instance:
+The process varies depending on the directory you chose for your Azure Stack Hub instance:

 - **Azure Active Directory (Azure AD)**.
-Azure AD is a multi-tenant, cloud-based directory, and identity management service.
+Azure AD is a multi-tenant, cloud-based, directory and identity management service.
 You can use Azure AD with a connected Azure Stack Hub instance.
+The examples presented later will use the Azure portal.
 - **Active Directory Federation Services (AD FS)**.
 AD FS provides simplified, secured identity federation, and web single sign-on (SSO) capabilities.
 You can use AD FS with both connected and disconnected Azure Stack Hub instances.
+The examples presented later will use Azure Stack Hub PowerShell.

-Then you learn how to assign the service principal to a role, limiting its resource access.
+After creating the app's identity you learn how to assign its service principal to a role, limiting its resource access.

 ::: zone pivot="state-disconnected"
 <!-- this is intentionally a noop -->